bitcoin/bips/bip-update-process.md

 It occasionally becomes necessary to transfer ownership of BIPs to new owners.
 In general, it would be preferable to retain the original authors of the transferred BIP, but that is up to the original authors.
-A good reason to transfer ownership is because the original authors no longer have the time or interest in updating it or following through with the BIP process, or have fallen off the face of the 'net (i.e. are unreachable or not responding to email).
+A good reason to transfer ownership is because the original authors no longer have the time or interest in updating it or following through with the BIP process, or have fallen off the face of the 'net (i.e., are unreachable or not responding to email).
 A bad reason to transfer ownership is because someone doesn't agree with the direction of the BIP.
 The community tries to build consensus around a BIP, but if that's not possible, rather than fighting over control, the dissenters should supply a competing BIP.

 If someone is interested in assuming ownership of a BIP, they should send an email asking to take over, addressed to the original authors, the BIP Editors, and the Bitcoin Development Mailing List.
-If the authors do not respond in a timely manner (e.g. two weeks), the BIP editors will make a unilateral decision whether to appoint the applicants as [Shepherds](#authors-and-shepherds) (which may be amended should the original authors make a delayed reappearance).
+If the authors do not respond in a timely manner (e.g., two weeks), the BIP editors will make a unilateral decision whether to appoint the applicants as [Shepherds](#authors-and-shepherds) (which may be amended should the original authors make a delayed reappearance).

 ## BIP Licensing